theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-great-return/the-afterlife/season-1/mesoamerica/part-1/index.md

 ---
 layout: base.njk
 title: "Mesoamerica"
-description: "Time as a serpent, calendars as temples, and death as alignment — the Mesoamerican revelation of cyclical immortality."
+description: "Part I of the Afterlife Scrolls: time as a serpent, calendars as temples, and death as alignment, the Mesoamerican revelation of cyclical immortality."
 excerpt: "The modern world sees time as a straight line.
 Climax.
 Decline.
 Death.
 A story with one direction and an end."
 tier: initiate

-pageId: "the-teachings-the-great-return-the-afterlife-s1-mesoamerica-part-1"
+pageId: "the-great-return-afterlife-season-1-mesoamerica-part-1"

 episode: 6
 partNumeral: I

+siteTitle: "The Gnostic Key"
+pillarTitle: "The Teachings"
+gateTitle: "The Great Return"

+seriesTitle: "Series I: The Afterlife"
+seasonTitle: "Season I: Maps of the Afterlife"
+episodeTitle: "Episode VI: Mesoamerica"
-partTitle: "The Map of Time and Sacrifice"
+partTitle: "Part I: The Map of Time and Sacrifice"
 tagline: "The Serpent of Time ✦ The Calendar of Stone ✦ The Architecture of Death"

 slug: "part-1"
 permalink: "/pillars/the-teachings/the-great-return/the-afterlife/season-1/mesoamerica/part-1/index.html"

 socialImage: "/tgk-assets/images/share/the-teachings/the-great-return/the-afterlife/season-1/mesoamerica/part-1/mesoamerica-part-1.jpg"